PGrickswim/kickstarter-analysis/README.md

 All in all, despite the challenges, the analysis was able to be completed in a satisfactory manner, and inferences about the results appear below.

 ### Analysis of Outcomes Based on Goals

-See below for an image of outcomes based on goals.
+Analysis could also be completed on outcomes by category.
 Theater, Music, and Film campaigns clearly have a higher degree of success (yellow portion of the column graphs) than some of the other, less used campaigns.
 Engaging with an audience tends to give them an experience that promotes support.
 These are highly preferred over other forms of fundraising.
 Meanwhile, observe that campaigns centered around food and games have high failure rates.
 These categories, while they may appeal to some, do not tend to be as successful when it comes to launching fundraising campaigns.
 Again, the best bet is to start by focusing on a topic related directly to performing arts.

 ![2021 12 13-Parent-Category-Outcomes-Image](https://user-images.githubusercontent.com/95391827/146113519-369e60ed-9242-4b2e-a1a4-e60a84607cc6.png)
 ---